loopDelicious/arena-rank/README.md

 See the [examples](examples/) folder for notebooks with more advanced examples, covering techniques such as the style-controlled leaderboard on [LMArena](examples/lmarena.ipynb), analysis of voter patterns on the [PRISM](examples/prism.ipynb) dataset, and analysis of [sports](examples/nba.ipynb) and [video game competitions](examples/melee.ipynb) using the Bradley-Terry methodology.

 ## Contributing
 We welcome and encourage contributions.
-To develop `arena` make sure to install the development dependencies and the git pre-commit hooks.
+To develop Arena-Rank, make sure to install the development dependencies and the git pre-commit hooks.

 ```
 uv sync --group dev